-You can run Net Configuration Assistant in silent mode to configure and start an Oracle Net Listener on the system, configure naming methods, and configure Oracle Net service names.
+You can run NETCA in silent mode to configure and start an Oracle Net Listener on the system, and configure naming methods and Oracle Net service names.

-To run Net Configuration Assistant in silent mode, you must copy and edit a response file template.
-Oracle provides a response file template named netca.rsp in the \$ORACLE\HOME/assistants/netca directory.
+To run Oracle Net Configuration Assistant (NETCA) in silent mode, you must copy and edit a response file template.
+Oracle provides a response file template named netca.rsp in the \$ORACLE HOME/assistants/netca directory.